jflamy/owlcms4/docs/Heroku.md

 ![040_success](img/Heroku/040_success.png)

-**6. Optional: Time zone configuration**
+**6. Time zone configuration**
 Go back to your https://heroku.com home page.
 Select your application, then `Settings`, then `Reveal Config Vars`.

-- We strongly suggest you also set `TZ` which is your time zone.
-Use [this list.](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) tick a city in the same time zone as your location : this will something similar to `America/New_York` or `Europe/Paris`.
+- You should set `TZ` which is your time zone.
+Use [this tool](http://www.timezoneconverter.com/cgi-bin/findzone/findzone.tzc) to pick the best value for your location.
+This will something with a format similar to `America/New_York` or `Europe/Paris`.

 ## Control access to the application

 In a gym setting, people can read the web addresses on the screens, and one day, some "funny" person will log in to the system and be tempted to mess things up.
-- You should therefore set a PIN or Password that officials will be required to type when first logging in.
+- We suggest that you set a PIN or Password that officials will be required to type when first logging in.
 This is done on via the `Prepare Competition` page, using the `Technical Configuration` button.

 ![053_editPIN](img/PublicResults/053_editPIN.png)